precice/openfoam-adapter/docs/config.md

 );
 ```

-The `cellSets` you want to couple have to be listed by name in `preciceDict`'s `cellSets` field lie this:
+Additionally, list the `cellSets` you want to couple in the `preciceDict`:

 ```C++
 Interface1